pawan895/Chillz/README.md

 # Chillz
-Chillz App Create a movie application using TMDB API.
+Chillz App is a movie application using TMDB API.
 The application shows a list of top currently running movies on the Dashboard screen.

 Technical Components: